top of page

 You never liked too much alliteration.

-I muse, then, over the lichen;
+I muse, then, about the lichen;

 how it holds — sorry, clings — how green,